Homejerseydispatch.comyesteryearhub.comorvillemulligan.comwww.etsy.com

 The old saying goes that you can't teach an old dog a new trick.
 That may be true, but what if the dog is of the Frankfurter breed?
 Can we call them something different?
 Who named it the term hot dog anyway?

-Most of us have eaten, purchased, or seen hot dogs sold at a football game at one point or more in our lives.
+Most of us have eaten, purchased, or seen hot dogs sold at a football game at one point or more.
 I know the old Chevy commercials would like to make us believe that baseball is the sport associated with apple pie and hot dogs; the marketing department at the General Motors division may be surprised by what sports connection history holds for the hot dog.

 No one knows precisely who named the hot dog, but one story in football history should interest us.
 It says that famous New York Journal cartoonist Tad Dorgan attended a gridiron contest at the Polo Grounds one fall afternoon in the early 1920s.
 While there, he observed a food vendor, Harry Stevens, selling the "hot dachshund sausages" during a game at the New York stadium and shouting, "Get your red-hot dachshund sausages!"